 Few common sense rules can help:

 Azienda Agricola Gorrasi is a small farm that produces olive oil from olives grown and harvested from its own olive orchard.
-The 2018 production will be shipped to our customers within the second week of January.
+New olive oil will be shipped in about six weeks.

 For shipments within Italy shipping is free.
 For shipping within the European Union we apply a flat shipping cost of €28 which is about 50% lower than real cost.